klecko/KISS/docs/pages/to_do.md

 - Maybe everything imported from scapy should be changed to sc.*
 - Possibility of adding subnets as targets.

-### Bug fixes
+### Known bugs
-- Fucking DNS iptables with HTTP GET and POST dont work correctly.
+- Couldn't figure out how to make iptables match both http GET and POST packets, so I think POST packets are not being spoofed.
 - [Hasn't happened in a while] DNS Spoofing wikia.com to pokexperto.net some queries fails, probably because of pokexperto.net/index2.php.
 Investigate that.
-- When you DNS Spoof, some HTTP POST Packets are not spoofed (for example login in padventures.org).
-I think that even if they are, it redirects to the real host.
+- **Nowadays http protocol is barely used, being replaced by HTTPS and also QUIC (I was surprised my mobile phone was using it) so this tool is quite obsolete.**